Skip to main content

 — The Drop Times, Link

-Sustainability debt is now a delivery risk, not a community footnote.
-Drupal, Joomla, Magento, and Mautic share the same stress pattern: fewer maintainers, more complexity, higher expectation of AI-era velocity.
+Sustainability debt has graduated from community footnote to delivery risk.
+Drupal, Joomla, Magento, and Mautic share the same stress pattern: fewer maintainers, more complexity, and rising expectations of AI-era velocity that the contributor base cannot absorb.

-Drupal 25th Anniversary Gala: Community Signal, Not Just Ceremony
+Drupal 25th Anniversary Gala: Why the Community Signal Matters

 "The Drupal 25th Anniversary Gala will take place on 24 March from 7:00 to 10:00 PM at 610 S Michigan Ave, Chicago..."